Tiger Woods collected his first of 79 PGA Tour victories on this day 21 years ago.

-Its been nearly a year since we have seen Tiger Woods in action on the PGA Tour.
+Its been some time since we have seen Tiger Woods in action on the PGA Tour.
 That will all change when he tee’s off next week at the Safeway Open.
 It will be the first time we’ll see Woods in action other than plucking a few balls in the water last year at the Shots for Heroes Charity Tournament.
 The timing couldn’t be more perfect as 20 years prior, Woods won his first PGA Tour event.

 Woods first win came at the Las Vegas Invitational (now Shriners Hospital for Children Open) against Davis Love III in a playoff.
 Tiger had turned pro earlier that summer and was gaining momentum all the way until his first win.
 In his three events before the Las Vegas Invitational Woods finished 11th, T-5th, T-3rd.
 He had huge help from his final day charge by firing a 64 to erase a four-stroke deficit while shooting -4 on the back nine.